 This depends absolutely on what you want and when you can visit!

-Winter season in Iceland starts from November to end of March.
+The winter season in Iceland starts from November to the end of March.

 Spring season in Iceland is during the month of April and May.

-Spring is the perfect time to visit if you want to witness the puffin bird yourself as this is the time of the year they migrate back to Iceland (they stay until September).
-During spring you’ll start to get longer daylight, chilly warm breeze, and see the nature bloom.
-Expect lesser crowds as well and you can catch the winter prices before it spikes up for the summer season.
+spring is the perfect time to visit if you want to witness the puffin bird yourself as this is the time of the year they migrate back to Iceland (they stay until September).
+During spring, you’ll start to get longer daylight, chilly warm breeze, and see the natural bloom.
+Expect lesser crowds as well, and you can catch the winter prices before it spikes up for the summer season.

-Summer season in Iceland starts from June to end of August.
+The summer season in Iceland starts from June to the end of August.

 My friends, Vincent and Saara, did a road trip around Iceland in Summer and had a wonderful time.
 This is the best time to avoid the harsh cold and discover the country without freezing your bottoms off.

-However, just like in any parts of Europe, Summer is the peak season and you’ll likely be on the island with a bunch of other travelers and tourists.
+However, just like in many parts of Europe, Summer is the peak season, and you’ll likely be on the island with a bunch of other travelers and tourists.
 So remember that prices are at its peak during this time of the year and can double or triple!

-The weather in Autumn starts to be a little chilly but you’ll see different shades of green and orange starts to pop all over the country.
-The darkness starts to be longer after the almost never setting daylight you’ll witness in Summer, the wind gets a bit breezier and stronger and the temperature starts to drop to as low as 10°C.
+The weather in Autumn starts to be a little chilly, but you’ll see different shades of green and orange starts to pop all over the country.
+The darkness starts to be long after the almost never setting daylight you’ll witness in summer, the wind gets a bit breezier and stronger, and the temperature starts to drop to as low as 10°C.

-Autumn is also the beginning of the low-season in Iceland thus the prices starts to drop but with that said, some exciting tours also ends their season meaning there might be fewer tours for you take part of.
+Autumn is also the beginning of the low-season in Iceland; thus, the prices start to drop, but with that said, some exciting tours also end their season, meaning there might be fewer tours for you take part of.
 Nevertheless, it is also an exciting time of the year to visit Iceland!

 How to get to Iceland?